wesoberg/aoc-2024/README.md

   assumptions about the overall structure, was useful.
   * Really bad idea to [clone in a recursive function](docs/year2024day24b-flamegraph-highlight.png). :D
+* The fiddly get-hung-up-and-despair day this year for me was [2024-21](src/bin/year2024day21a.rs), which was quite simple in the end.
+The information density of the description landed me in the wrong solar system at the very start.
 * Spent much less time fighting the Rust compiler this year, that was nice, though I did tactically avoid trying lifetimes again.
 I would like to go back through and see what could be cleaned up, and maybe enhanced with more